jnrbsn/jnrbsn.com/README.md

 ## LICENSE

-The following files and directories (and their contents) are Copyright Jonathan Robson and licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+The following files, directories, and their contents are Copyright Jonathan Robson and licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).

 * _\_posts_
 * _resources_
 * _favicon.ico_

-With the following exceptions:
+The exceptions are as follows:

 * _comment.png_ — From the [famfamfam.com Silk icon set](http://www.famfamfam.com/lab/icons/silk/)
   licensed under a [Creative Commons Attribution 2.5 License](http://creativecommons.org/licenses/by/2.5/).